awwaiid/repl-looper/journal.md

   * I got the midi foot-switch working! (slight hack of norns C code)
   * Copying from thirtythree, I got simple audio recording
   * So now!
 It's an actual looper!
 Button 1 of the peddal starts/stops, button 2/3 change which loop you are recording into.
+* 2022-04-25
+  * Now I'm exploring an all-norns workflow.
+I've gotten keyboard input going and a log of commands on the screen.
+History up/down and tab completion too!